Beyond Red and Blue: How to Navigate Partisan Politics

 The Salience of America

 Throughout our discussion of social identities, we’ve used the plural.
-This is because most of us have multiple social identities and are members of multiple groups.
+This is because most of us have multiple social identities and are members of various groups.

 We all belong to different cultural groups, nations, religions, and sports groups, among many others.